ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Lenet architecture implementation
 #### Data augmentation
-As a first step, images from the initial training, validation sets are resized using the given coordinate markers using the function below.
+As a first step, images from the initial training & validation sets are resized using the given coordinate markers using the function below.
 NOTE: I have kept this step optional in this project.
 ```python
 def resize(features,labels,coord,size):
 ```